Learn of Christ

 Acts 2:5-8, 11

 5And there were dwelling at Jerusalem Jews, devout men, out of every nation under heaven.
 6Now when this was noised abroad, the multitude came together, and were confounded, because that every man heard them speak in his own language.
 7And they were all amazed and marvelled, saying one to another, Behold, are not all these which speak Galilaeans?
 8And how hear we every man in our own tongue, wherein we were born?
-11We do hear them speak in our tongues the wonderful works of God.
+11Cretes and Arabians, we do hear them speak in our tongues the wonderful works of God.

 Acts 2:14-21Peter Stands Up